dev-penniel/react-blog/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npx json-server --watch data/db.json --port 8000`

+Runs json server to pull our json data from the db.json file

 The page will reload if you make edits.\
 You will also see any lint errors in the console.